underscoreio/underscoreio/src/html/_posts/2015-05-15-slick-enrichment.md

 author: Richard Dallaway
 ---

-Slick's combinators, such as `map` and `filter`, are used to combine queries.
-Perhaps less well known is how _enrichment_ (sometimes called _query extensions_) can provide a concise way to express domain-specific logic.
-This post builds up an example micro DSL for a simple application.
+Query _enrichment_ (or _query extensions_) in Slick can provide a concise way to express domain-specific logic.
+This gives extra flexibility beyond Slick's combinators, such as `map` and `filter`.
+This post builds up an example micro DSL, showing the benefits in clarity and reduced repetition.

 [Essential Slick]: http://underscore.io/training/courses/essential-slick/
 [implicit classes]: http://docs.scala-lang.org/sips/completed/implicit-classes.html